asmeurer/brown-water-python/docs/alternatives.rst

    * - Regular expressions
      - ``tokenize``
      - ``ast``
-   * - Can work with incomplete or invalid Python
+   * - Can work with incomplete or invalid Python.
      - Can work with incomplete or invalid Python, though you may need to watch for ``ERRORTOKEN`` and exceptions.
-     - Requires syntactically valid Python (with a few minor exceptions)
+     - Requires syntactically valid Python (with a few minor exceptions).
-   * - Regular expressions can be difficult to write correctly and maintain
+   * - Regular expressions can be difficult to write correctly and maintain.
      - Token types are easy to detect.
 Larger patterns must be amalgamated from the tokens.
      - AST has high-level abstractions such as ``ast.walk`` and